 Covid-19 and Call/Contact Centre Workers: Intermediate Report

-The STUC is backing a promoting a survey being undertaken by Professor Phil Taylor of Stratchlyde University into the experiences of contact and call centre workers during the COVID 19 crisis.
+The STUC is supporting the seven recommendations of a survey undertaken by Professor Phil Taylor of Stratchlyde University into the experiences of contact and call centre workers during the COVID 19 crisis.

 Initiated in late March and continuing throughout the period of the crisis, then survey has lifted the lid on widespread fear among call centre workers in Scotland and across the UK.